Padmavathi-SJ/Leetcode---Problems/Leetcode Problems.md

 ```

-- In the above code, we are traversing the queue till reach the kth position.
+**In the above code, we are traversing the queue till reach the kth position.**
-- Once reached pop that position, and start from the next of the popped position and repeat.
+**Once reached pop that position, and start from the next of the popped position and repeat.**
-- this performs till the size of queue will less than 1 and stop
+**this performs till the size of queue will less than 1 and stop.**
-- the last balanced position is the winner of the game.
+**the last balanced position is the winner of the game.**